warpyu/TechnicalCommunityContent/Web Frameworks/Angular/Session 2 - Hands On/readme.md

 	}
 	```

 	This markup is not conventional CSS; it is [SCSS](http://sass-lang.com/), which is an extension to [SASS](http://sass-lang.com/).
 SASS is a preprocessor for CSS that includes a number of syntax efficiencies not available in CSS.
-Angular provides no direct support for SASS, but a well configured development environment enables developers to leverage such technologies in Angular applications.
+Angular provides no direct support for SASS, but a properly configured development environment enables developers to leverage such technologies in Angular applications.

 1. Use the **File** -> **Save All** command to save all of your changes.
 Then switch back to the browser and confirm that a table of widgets appears, as shown below.